-Decrease in number of foreign born advanced degree holders working in STEM fields: 35% between 2000 and 2010
+Decrease in number of foreign-born advanced degree holders working in STEM fields (2000-2010)

 Immigrants in the state also currently play a vital role staffing Wisconsin’s dairy industry, a sector that contributes as much as $26.5 billion to The Badger State’s economy each year.
 According to researchers at the University of Wisconsin-Madison, immigrants make up more than 40 percent of Wisconsin’s dairy farm workforce.
 And such farm workers are crucial to sustaining jobs: The US Department of Agriculture estimates that for every one on-farm job, more than three additional jobs are supported that could not exist otherwise, often in better-paying industries like manufacturing, packaging, and transportation.
 Despite these benefits, however, the US currently lacks a temporary visa for farm workers that is easily accessible—and financially feasible—for many small and medium-sized farms.
 That leaves Wisconsin, like many states, vulnerable to future labor shortages.